- Remote Staffing For Candidates

 4. What software development tools am I expected to know or learn?

 According to the experts at DevPro Journal, the most common coding languages are JavaScript, Java, TypeScript, Python, and C#.
-So being proficient in some or all of those opens a lot of doors.
-But mastering a relatively rare language, such as Perl or Swift, can also help you stand out from the crowd, especially with an employer or client who really needs an engineer with an unusual proficiency.
+So, being proficient in some or all of those opens a lot of doors.
+However, mastering a relatively rare language, such as Perl or Swift, can also help you stand out from the crowd, especially with an employer or client who really needs an engineer with unusual proficiency.

 Communication